 After completing an Enterprise High School bus trip from Redding to tour San Francisco Bay Area colleges, Dominican became Samantha's college of choice.
 A first-generation student, she was taken by the “quaint atmosphere” at Dominican and the opportunity to travel abroad and observe culture and history.

 “I was looking for an environment that I thought would foster a personalized learning experience.
-I certainly received what I wanted in that arena,” Samantha says.
+I certainly received what I wanted in that arena,” Samantha said.

 At Dominican, for example, Samantha participated in Campus Ministry service immersion trips to El Salvador, Mexico, and Uganda.

 In the meanwhile, Samantha’s thoughts have drifted back to Dominican.
 She is grateful for the opportunities and internships she was presented.
-In fact, she recently contacted Professor Howard again with more good news about landing an internship with the Brennan Center for Justice in New York City.
+In fact, she contacted Professor Howard when she landed internship with the Brennan Center for Justice in New York City in 2020.

 “Professor Sinrod also introduced me to E&M Mayock, which is an immigration law firm in San Francisco.
 I interned and then served as an immigration assistant in their office for nearly eight months, which I found so informative.
 They gave me the opportunity to manage cases and communicate with clients, and it solidified that I was in the right field.”